nmrenyi/nmrenyi/README.md

 I love eating hotpot with mutton (in Chinese called 涮羊肉, one of the amazing food from my sweet hometown, Hohhot, Inner Mongolia).
 In my spare time, I love reading, exploring new techs, photography, cooking, riding, running.
 In one word, I **LOVE MY LIFE** and I'm willing to **LIVE IT TO THE FULLEST**!

 Feel free to contact me by renyi1006 AT gmail.com.
 We can have a quite open talk.
-After all, besides research and technology, there is a more colourful world for us to EXPLORE!
+After all, besides research and technology, there stands a more colourful world for us to **EXPLORE**!

 <!-- Some of my Github statistics are listed below. -->
 <!--